San Gabriel Mountains: Geology

 Granitic and metasedimentary rocks are the primary constituent of the San Gabriel Mountains.
 Metasedimentary rocks were attached to the North American craton in the Precambrian eon, and granitic rocks formed throughout the Mesozoic as oceanic plates subducted underneath the North American west coast.
 Like nearly all of the other mountains in the Transverse Ranges, the San Gabriels are a series of fault blocks that were uplifted in the Cenozoic.
 Tectonic uplift rates and erosion rates systematically increase as topography steepens eastward in the San Gabriel Mountains, where the San Andreas and San Jacinto faults meet.

 Current rates of erosion in the eastern San Gabriel mountains are among the fastest in the continental United States and have accelerated in response to the increased frequency of wildfires over the 1900s.
 Over future centuries, it remains unclear whether soil and brush ecosystems in the San Gabriel mountains will continue to re-establish soil and vegetation after increasing fire and soil-erosion frequencies, or if increasing fire frequencies and erosion will strip soils and permanently alter soil cover and vegetation types across the mountain ecosystem.

+History

+Indigenous History

+For thousands of years before the arrival of the Spanish in the Los Angeles basin, the San Gabriel Mountains have been home to Indigenous peoples.
+Several of the groups that either inhabited or traveled through the mountain range include the Gabrielino-Tongva, Fernandeño Tataviam, Serrano (Yuhaviatam), Kitanemuk, and Chumash.
+These groups relied on the San Gabriel Mountains for resources and took care to sustain its ecosystem.
+The Tongva, for instance, practiced sustainable resource management.
+Women were practitioners of ethnobotany and gathered food from plants such as acorns (kwi), chia seeds, manzanita berries, and mountain cherries.
+Men hunted deer and rabbits using greasewood-shaft arrows, while the community’s fishermen caught steelhead trout with yucca-fiber nets.
+Controlled fires were also used deliberately to promote growth.

+In addition to being a massive resource base, the mountains served the people as a sacred and cultural landscape and were viewed as living entities The legend of Mount San Antonio’s (Mount Baldy) creation describes two brothers, Sea-god and Land-god, who fought over humanity.
+When Sea-god tried to flood the earth, Land-god raised the mountains to protect the people, forming the San Gabriel range.
+Another myth goes that the Serrano followed a white eagle to settle around Mount San Antonio, which marked a territorial boundary between their people and the Tongva.